Bielorusse/halftone/readme.md

 **Artistic screening**

 [Artistic screening](https://www.researchgate.net/publication/37443249_Artistic_Screening) is a reprographic technique proposed by Ostromoukhov and Hersch (1995), where halftones are generated using screen elements which can take any desired shape instead of using the traditional round, elliptical, or square dots.
-With this approach, both the image to be reproduced and the screen elements can be designed independently, or have a specifical relation.
+With this approach, both the image to be reproduced and the screen elements can be designed independently, or have a specific relation.
 The image can convey its message on different levels, or even different messages, when observed at different scales.

 In the method proposed by Ostromoukhov and Hersch, variations of the dots' shapes are associated with color intensity levels by interpolating between fix predefined dot contours.
 I didn't go into this level of complexity, but decided to simply discretize color intensity levels and associate each level to a single shape.